LassoSoft/LassoGuide/lasso_guide_source/operations/images-multimedia.rst

 operating system to write and execute files inside the folder.
 To check folder permissions in Windows, right-click on the folder and select :menuselection:`Properties --> Security`.
-For OS X or Linux, use :command:`ls -al` from the command-line to check permissions and use the :command:`chmod` and :command:`chown` commands to adjust the permissions.
+For OS X or Linux, use :command:`ls -al` from the command line to check permissions and use the :command:`chmod` and :command:`chown` commands to adjust the permissions.
 (Refer to the :manpage:`ls`, :manpage:`chmod`, and :manpage:`chown` man pages for more information on their use).